-While saturation hitting the smart phone segment, the arrival of Chinese brands still continues, last few months have seen launch of much touted Xiaomi along with smaller brands like Techno and IvTel adding with expected arrival of Meizu and Vivo.
+While saturation hitting the smart phone segment, the arrival of Chinese brands still continues, last few months have seen the launch of much touted Xiaomi along with smaller brands like Techno and IvTel adding with the expected arrival of Meizu and Vivo.

 Keeping in view the already existed Chinses brands such as Huawei, Oppo, Lenovo and Infinix who are fighting to grab market share from major volume drivers like Samsung & QMobile.
-The lineup of Chinese manufacturers will strengthen up this year, which most likely will herald the way for the shift of control from globally leading brand like Samsung to cluster of Chinese brands.
+The lineup of Chinese manufacturers will strengthen up this year, which most likely will herald the way for the shift of control from globally leading brand like Samsung to a cluster of Chinese brands.
 If we look closely at current market share contribution from each brand both Samsung and QMobile constitutes 55% to 60% market share out of the approx. 600,000 smart phones being sold every month, the rest being shared by Huawei approx. 15%, OPPO approx. 10% and Infinix approx. 3%.

 This shift in the fortune of Chinese brand is nothing new, we have seen this in China where a few years back Samsung was running the roost and now looking at IDC 2016 fact sheet, Samsung is nowhere to be seen in Top 5 and four out of Top 5 brands are now Chinese smart phone maker.